flag-gate/flag-gate.github.io/README.md

 From this, follows [7 aesthetic principles](http://www.presentationzen.com/presentationzen/2009/09/exposing-ourselves-to-traditional-japanese-aesthetic-ideas-notions-that-may-seem-quite-foreign-to-most-of-us-is-a-goo.html):

- * Simplicity or elimination of the non-essential.
+ * *Simplicity* or elimination of the non-essential.
 Things are expressed in a plain, simple, natural manner.
- * Asymmetry or irregularity.
+ * *Asymmetry* or irregularity.
 Nature itself is full of beauty and harmonious relationships that are asymmetrical yet balanced.
 This is a dynamic beauty that attracts and engages.
- * Beautiful by being understated, or by being precisely what it was meant to be and not elaborated upon.
-Direct and simple way, without being flashy.
+ * Beautiful by being understated, or by being precisely what it was meant to be and not elaborated upon. *Direct* and simple way, without being flashy.
 Elegant simplicity, articulate brevity.
- * Naturalness.
+ * *Naturalness*.
 Absence of pretense or artificiality, show explicit, but unforced, intention.
 This is a reminder that design is not an accident.
  * Profundity or suggestion rather than revelation.
-That is, showing more by showing less.
+That is, *showing more by showing less*.
- * Freedom from habit or formula.
-Transcending the conventional.
+ * Freedom from habit or formula. *Transcending the conventional*.
 This principles describes the feeling of surprise and a bit of amazement when one realizes they can have freedom from the conventional.
- * Tranquility or an energized calm (quite), stillness, solitude.
+ * Tranquility or an energized calm (quite), *stillness*, solitude.
 This is related to the feeling of active calm and is the opposite feeling expressed by noise and disturbance.